 Optician: An optician is a technician who actually makes the glasses that have been prescribed by the Optometrist.
 As these individuals are not doctors they cannot perform eye examinations or diagnose a patient.
 The Optician is charged with the responsibility of creating the lenses that will match the prescription and fit in the frames that were selected by the patient.

-If you need to have your eyes checked then you are invited to visit My Vision Care, the offices of Dr. Ashfaq.
-The doctor is an Optometrist in Woodbridge, he and his team will provide excellent eye care for you and your family.
+If you need to have your eyes checked then you are invited to visit us.
+The doctor is an Optometrist in Pender NE, he and his team will provide excellent eye care for you and your family.

 Be the first to like.